Knowing when to be concerned over application permissions and when not to be is tricky. And important.

 Network communication — full network access

-There are many other, less suspicious permissions for things like keeping the phone awake, controlling hardware, or accessing system settings.
-Use a bit of common sense with these.
+There are many other, less suspicious permissions too.
 An app that takes pictures needs to control your hardware.
 Netflix needs to keep your screen awake for the 90 minutes you're not touching the screen.
-A ringer mode widget needs access to your settings.
-And most apps nowadays need access to SD card content (which can mean internal storage as well).
-When you come across something you don;t understand, usually a bit of deductive reasoning can figure out why an app needs to do something.
-If not, read comments in the Market, and ask questions in the forums.
-Just don't be silly and think the sky is falling -- most Android developers just want to make apps that make them a little money, and have no bad intentions.
+A ringer profile widget needs access to your settings.
+When you come across a permission that seems out of place, usually a bit of deductive reasoning can figure out why an app is requesting it.
+If not, read comments in Google Play, and ask questions in the forums.
+Don't just install anything you feel uneasy about, and don't automatically assume the worst.

 Most apps in Google Play aren't out to steal your data or your money.

 Remember, most of the people writing apps just want to make a little money or are doing it because it's fun.
 Apps that exist to farm your data are few and far between.
 And sometimes developers will make a mistake — it's not hard to get Android to ask for a permission an app isn't using and it's easy to overlook those errors when you're building them.

 Android is getting a lot better than it used to be when it comes to permissions.
 There's a good chance you can deny any of these after you install an app through your phone's settings and some of the most common "scary sounding" permissions are going away altogether.
 But with so many different phones having so many different versions of Android this information can mean more to some people than others.